eclipsesource/tabris-js/doc/w3c-api.md

 * `ArrayBuffer`
 * `ArrayBufferView/TypedArray`

-Inside a worker no Tabris.js ui elements are available.
-Calling any unsupported APIs has no effect.
-However the following list of Tabris.js APIs can be used:
+Only the following Tabris.js APIs can be used in a worker:

 * localStorage
 * App (Except: `restart()`, `close()` and `closeKeyboard()`)